 This recipe makes 2 to 3 servings, so if you’re feeding more or have true tofu fans at the table, you may want to double this recipe.

-Though making teriyaki marinade is quite easy, if you don’t think you’ll be using the ingredients for it too often, you may want to think about using a bottled teriyaki marinade instead.
+Though making teriyaki marinade is easy, if you don’t think you’ll be using the ingredients for it too often, you may want to think about using a bottled teriyaki marinade instead.
 Why not?
-It has basically the same ingredients, and though, truth be told, it’s not quite as good, it really will do in a pinch.
+It has basically the same ingredients.
 And you wind up with a super-easy recipe that comes together quickly for a weeknight meal.